kasuryan/Myrepo/README.md

 Myscripts
 =========

-This effort is build a repository of my scripts for future reference.
+This effort is to build a repository of my scripts for future reference.
 Scripts i wrote to automate things in a distributed evironment and to improve efficiency.